 Early Childhood Education

-- Demonstrate competency in building family and community relationships
+- Demonstrate competency in developing family, school, and community partnerships.

 - Develop reflective practitioners, leaders, and advocates for children, family and communities, who promote equity and excellence in diverse settings.